The Navigation block is a reliable way to find your way around Moodle.

 Inside the sections of your main course page, you will put links to Resources (PDFs, Web pages, URLs, etc.), and Activities (discussion forums, assignments, quizzes, etc.).
 Labels (a type of Resource) can be used to add text, and images to Sections.

-Section names can be changed by clicking on the Update/Edit icon at the top of each sections when Editing is turned on (see "Turn Editing On," below).
+Section names can be changed by clicking on the Edit summary icon ()at the top of each section when Editing is turned on (see "Turn Editing On," below).

 The overall settings for your course are found in the Settings block of your main course page.
 Click Edit Settings to make changes.